cs1622-2217/examples/README.md

 - `lexing_toy/`
 	- A very simple lexer for a language composed of just parentheses, identifiers, and base-10 int literals.
 	- `cargo run` gives you an interactive prompt to type code, and it shows the tokens for that code.

+### ASTs/Parsing

+- `ast_math/`
+	- Demonstrates a simple mathematical AST that can be displayed and even evaluated.